 Testing RemotePhoto - Start to Finish

-You've recently logged into your RemotePhoto account and you want to test out the application from start to finish.
+You've recently logged into your RemotePhoto account, and you want to test out the application from start to finish.
 This article will explain the steps you need to take in order to do just that.
 Below is a checklist to keep you on track.
-These 9 steps will let you see RemotePhoto from the cardholder and admin point of view.
-Click here for a step by step video walkthrough of the RemotePhoto process.
+These nine steps will let you see RemotePhoto from both the cardholder and admin points of view.

 The Checklist